THE VOLGA GERMANS IN PORTLAND

 The Pfenning brothers from Norka.
 Johannes (John) and Heinrich (Henry) Pfenning, seated.
 Amalia (Mollie) Schwartz and Katherine Gerlach, standing.
 The photograph was probably taken in Lincoln, Nebraska after 1892.
 Courtesy of Marcia Lincoln Staunton.

 The house that John and Mollie built is still standing on NE Grand Avenue between Failing and Shaver.
 Henry and Katherine stayed in Nebraska and raised a large family.
-Another family story says they came for a visit to Portland and she didn't like it here and made them move back to Nebraska.
+Another family story says they came to visit Portland and she didn't like it here and made them move back to Nebraska.

 Sources